Nonye2K3/chia/Windows-Tips-&-Tricks.md

 Your configuration and logs are found in `~\.chia\mainnet\log` and `~\.chia\mainnet\config`.
 You can tail your logs with `Get-Content ~\.chia\mainnet\log\debug.log -wait`.
 To see more of what is going on, set your log level in `config\config.yaml` to INFO from WARNING and restart.
 You can also use `\.chia.exe configure --set-log-level INFO` from the app directory outlined above and then restart for the changes to take effect.

 # 3. Windows (auto) Update can be a pain
 Consider going through a Windows Update check and install updates prior to starting a plot process.
 It can take a while, and updates might initiate a reboot.
+You can also go into Advanced Options to disable updates for up to 35 days at a time.

 # 4. Disable uPnP when running multiple nodes
 If you attempt to run more than one node on your local network, having uPnP on on both will cause both nodes significant confusion.
 You will need to use powershell to disable uPnP on all but one.